code-423n4/2022-03-sublime/README.md

 **6. The system configuration of all the contracts including all the global variables and system parameters are assumed the be deployed without anyone able to frontrun**

 Cases of frontrunning initializations can be handled by redeploying the contracts.

+**7. In cases where a verification by a verifier is revoked in the middle of an active loan, the loan can be terminated prematurely by the admin**